phoenix-rtos/phoenix-rtos-doc/libc/functions/b/bind.part-impl.md

 [`EINPROGRESS`] - `O_NONBLOCK` is set for the file descriptor for the socket and the assignment cannot be immediately performed; the assignment is performed asynchronously.

-[`EINVAL`] - the socket is already bound to an address, and the protocol does not support binding to a new address; or the socket has been shut down.
+[`EINVAL`] - the socket is already bound to an address, and the protocol does not support binding to a new address, or the socket has been shut down.

 [`ENOBUFS`] - insufficient resources were available to complete the call.